dolphindb/release/1.30/PluginRN.md

 ============================================================================================

-> Note: This README file contains release notes for DolphinDB plugin version **1.30.22** and earlier.
+> Note: This file contains release notes for DolphinDB plugin version **1.30.22** and earlier.
 As of version **1.30.23**, this file is no longer maintained.
 For release notes and documentation on the latest DolphinDB Server, please refer to the new [DolphinDB Documentation](https://docs.dolphindb.com/en/index.html).

 ============================================================================================